testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced`

 :white_check_mark:  **Do:** Check that the code under test doesn't accidentally overdoing, modifying more data that it intended to.
 For example a delete record flow, accidentally might delete all the records.
 Since most tests assert only the outcome of specific records, it's very easy to miss these unplanned side effects.
-Testing this is not hard
+Testing this is a bit tricky but not too hard - At the begining of a test, add the records that should be mutated.
+Nothing unusual thus far.
+Only now, add more records than needed

 Tests focus on scoped flow, put something in the box, get it back.